open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-collector.md

 already present.
 Configure your exporter(s) using the environment variables you set for your access tokens in the previous step.

-Here is a sample configuration file of collector.yaml in the root directory:
+Here is `collector.yaml`, a sample configuration file in the root directory:

 ```yaml
 #collector.yaml in the root directory